-The Ganister Orthodox Foundation provides financial assistance for organizations and parishes with innovative approaches to advancing the mission of Orthodoxy in the United States.
-July 31 is the annual deadline for submitting grant applications, and recipients are announced in the fall of each year.
+The Elsie Skvir Ganister Foundation Fund provides financial assistance for organizations and parishes with innovative approaches to advancing the mission of Orthodoxy in the United States.
+June 30 is the annual deadline for submitting grant applications, and recipients are announced in the fall of each year.

-Founded in 2001, the Ganister Orthodox Foundation is a component of the First Community Foundation of Pennsylvania, located in Williamsport, Pennsylvania.
+Founded in 2001, the Elsie Skvir Ganister Foundation Fund is a component fund of the First Community Foundation Partnership of Pennsylvania, located in Williamsport, Pennsylvania.
 The foundation takes its name from the village of Ganister in Central Pennsylvania, where immigrants drawn there by jobs in the limestone quarry founded St. Mary's Holy Assumption parish in 1916.

 Favor is given to proposals that address priority needs of the Orthodox Church in America, especially those that do so in catalytic ways.
 The selection process also weighs leadership experience, clarity of goals, the presence of a stable funding base, and faithfulness to the teachings and ministry of the OCA.
 Applicants must articulate how their undertaking will have a positive impact on a specific priority need, without duplicating other programs or projects already serving the Church.